MaddiePst/Modal-Window/README.md

-Modal Window
-Creating a modal window and making it functional
+Creating a modal window and making it functional on a web page.